The National Choir Competition 2025, with a competing choir performing on stage

 Preliminary round

-Choirs are invited to submit two pieces of contrasting musical styles for adjudication by our judges.
-From these pieces, judges will choose who will go through to our Grand Final.
+Choirs are invited to submit two pieces of contrasting musical style for adjudication by our panel of judges.
+From these pieces, the judges will choose 16 Junior and 14 Senior Choirs to go through to the Grand Final.

 Grand Final

-16 choirs, in the Junior and Senior category, competed at the Grand Final on Tuesday 4 March 2025 at Birmingham Symphony Hall.
+16 Junior Choirs and 14 Senior Choirs will be selected to compete at the Grand Final on Tuesday 3 March at Birmingham Symphony Hall.

 Musical styles

-Performances are judged primarily on musical excellence, technical skill, and a high standard of singing performance.
+We will be judging performances on musical excellence, including technical skill and a high standard of singing performance as well as creativity, interpretation and performance.

-We are keen to encourage a wide range of musical styles and to inspire more choirs from across the musical spectrum.
+We are keen to encourage a wide range of musical styles, we want to see what your choir can do!

 Awards

-The overall winning Junior and Senior choirs have been awarded a place at our Young Supporters’ Concert at the Royal Albert Hall in November 2025.
+The winning choirs awarded the Grand Prize for Musical Excellence in the Junior and Senior competition will be invited to attend Barnardo’s Young Supporters’ Concert at the Royal Albert Hall in November 2026.

 Children raising money for Barnardo's during the yearly Big Toddle event